spackows/CASCON-2021_AI_ethics/README.md

 <p>&nbsp;</p>

-### Sample 4: "Voices" meetings analysis
+### Sample 4: Meeting analysis
 A Python notebook demonstrating how to measure the amount of time participants speak in a meeting.

 **Link:** [CASCON-sample-meeting-voices.ipynb](https://github.com/spackows/CASCON-2021_AI_ethics/blob/main/CASCON-sample-meeting-voices.ipynb)

 <img src="speaking-time.png" alt="Example stickies" width="600"/>

-In general, for a collabroative type of meeting, it is desireable to hear from all participants somewhat equally.
+In general, for a collaborative type of meeting, it is desirable to hear from all participants somewhat equally.
 Also, it is potentially problematic when the same small number of people dominate discussions in meetings over time.

 The goal of analyzing meeting speaking time is to measure how balanced meeting discussions are, based on the amount of time participants speak in the meeting.
 Meeting chairs could track this analysis over time as they experiment with changing how they manage meetings to give everybody a chance to have their voice heard.